Skip to main content

 While it draws out the erotic tension in Brontë's novel, sometimes it just goes way over the top.

-Or are these scenes, like the graveyard and bathtub scenes in 'Saltburn', simply designed to shock and position Fennell as the latest agent provocateur/enfant terrible in the mould of filmmakers like Ken Russell, Peter Greenaway, David Cronenberg or Lars Von Trier?
+Or are these scenes, like the graveyard and bathtub scenes in 'Saltburn', simply designed to shock and position Fennell as the latest agent provocateur/enfant terrible of cinema in the mould of filmmakers like Ken Russell, Peter Greenaway, David Cronenberg or Lars Von Trier?

 As anyone who followed the careers of those rebellious filmmakers will tell you, there's a point when their shock tactics lose their lustre and become increasingly blunt and risible.